gregpalmr/alluxio-nginx-s3-proxy/README.md

 c.
 Create a database table that points to the Alluxio S3 bucket

 Connect to the nos_user database as the new user and create an foreign table that references an Alluxio S3 bucket.
-Note that the <alluxio-prod-worker> is the DNS load balanced hostname and port 39998 is the Nginx port number on the Alluxio worker nodes.
+Note that the alluxio-prod-worker is the DNS load balanced hostname and that port 39998 is the Nginx port number on the Alluxio worker nodes.

      CREATE FOREIGN TABLE my_alluxio_data
      , EXTERNAL SECURITY  Alluxio_S3_PROD